IATI/IATI-Dashboard/CONTRIBUTING.rst

 Deployment
 ----------
-If you find any issues in deploying your own version fo the code we'd love to hear about it and try to improve our documentation.
+If you find any issues in deploying your own version of the code we'd love to hear about it and try to improve our documentation.

 User Interface
 --------------